 The Little Sahara desert (west of Nephi, Utah) is my favorite location to photograph this year and here's why:

 If you're new to the blog, my name is Whitney.
-I'm a natural light photographer based in Utah with a true-to-color style.
+I'm a natural light wedding and elopement photographer based in Utah with a true-to-color style.
 I like to shoot outdoors in the sun and soak up all the Vitamin D I can with my clients!

 Over the last 10+ years I have photographed many Utah photoshoot locations and I am constantly amazed at the beauty and variety our state offers.

 That being said, I do have favorite locations including mountain areas, beach areas (like the Great Saltair), and city locations.

 This year, I'm in the mood to shoot more at Little Sahara.

 As mentioned, I am a true-to-color photographer.
 That means you won't be seeing moody portraits or heavy filters from me.

 It also means I rely heavily on the natural beauty of the location (and my gorgeous clients) to create stunning imagery.

 Little Sahara is a great location for color.
 But maybe not for the reason you think.

 Little Sahara is not the place to shoot at if you are looking for a colorful location.
 In fact, this desert is almost all one color.